Deniece Williams: Becoming established (1975–1987)

 A cover of the Royalettes' "It's Gonna Take a Miracle" reached No. 1 on the Billboard Hot Soul Songs chart and No. 10 on the Billboard Hot 100 chart.
 Williams and Mathis collaborated once again to record "Without Us" the theme song of the sitcom Family Ties which debuted in September 1982.

 In the Netherlands the album track "It's Your Conscience" had been released as a single.
 It climbed to No. 15 on the Dutch Top 40 charts.

 During 1983 she released her seventh studio album, I'm So Proud, which got to No. 10 on the Billboard Top R&B Albums chart.
 Connie Johnson of the Los Angeles Times wrote: "The album works due to fresh-sounding, quality material.
 This is black pop at its most enterprising."
 I'm So Proud was also nominated for a Grammy in the Best R&B Vocal Performance, Female category.
-During 1984, Williams released her follow up album Let's Hear It for the Boy.
+In 1984, Williams released her follow up album Let's Hear It for the Boy.
 This album reached No. 26 on the US Billboard 200 Albums chart and No. 10 on the US Billboard Top R&B/Hop-Hop Albums chart.
 The title track reached No. 1 on the Billboard Hot 100, Hot Soul Songs and Dance Club Play Songs charts.
 The hit single was eventually certified Platinum in the US by the RIAA, Gold in Canada by Music Canada and Gold the UK by the BPI.
 Additionally, the song was featured on the soundtrack to the feature film Footloose.
 She later guested on Johnny Mathis' 1984 album A Special Part of Me, Stevie Wonder's 1985 LP, In Square Circle and James Taylor's 1985 album That's Why I'm Here.

 Gospel (1980–1987)

 Although Williams had recorded one inspirational song on almost each of her mainstream albums, it was in 1980 that her musical career path began to change favoring Gospel music.
 Williams joined with friends Philip Bailey of Earth, Wind & Fire fame, Billy Davis and Marilyn McCoo to present a gospel show at The Roxy, a popular Los Angeles club: "Jesus at the Roxy".
 Williams later reported that "God did something miraculous.
 Over three hundred people were saved."
 In 1985, at the 27th Annual Grammy Awards, Williams sang an a cappella version of her 1977 composition "God Is Amazing", a Gospel song, rather than her No. 1 song "Let's Hear It for the Boy", much to her record company's disdain.

-During 1986, her first gospel studio album, So Glad I Know, was released on Sparrow Records, and got to No. 6 on the Billboard Top Christian Albums chart and was nominated for Best Gospel Performance, Female Grammy.
+In 1986, her first gospel studio album, So Glad I Know, was released on Sparrow Records, and got to No. 6 on the Billboard Top Christian Albums chart and was nominated for Best Gospel Performance, Female Grammy.
 "They Say", a duet with Sandi Patti, Williams won the Grammy Award for Best Gospel Vocal Performance by a Duo or Group, Choir or Chorus and for "I Surrender All", she won the Grammy Award for Best Soul Gospel Performance, Female.